Hardening NixOS

 -

-dbus-broker is more resilient to resource exhaustion attacks and integrates
+dbus-brokeris more resilient to resource exhaustion attacks and integrates better with Linux security features. -

-There is a tradeoff though, If you need long-term auditing or troubleshooting
+storage = "volatile"tells journald to keep log data only in memory.
+There is a tradeoff though, If you need long-term auditing or troubleshooting after a reboot, this will not preserve system logs. -

-to false prevents accidental leaks of potentially sensitive or internal system
+upload.enableis for forwarding log messages to remote servers, setting this to false prevents accidental leaks of potentially sensitive or internal system information. -

-legacy/service log files.
-These are the classic plain-text logs.
+logrotateprevents your disk from filling with excessive legacy/service log files.
+These are the classic plain-text logs. -

-Systemd uses journald which stores logs in a binary format
+journaldwhich stores logs in a binary format

 You can check the security status with: